cunarist/class-transform/README.md

 depending on the field type.
 If the field is not `Exposed`, the value will not be included in the transformation at all.

-Each type method has a return type that represents the data type, allowing TypeScript's type checker to do its job.
+Each type method has a return type that represents the data, allowing TypeScript's type checker to do its job.
 It also works well with `"strict": true` of `tsconfig.json`.
 If you're using JavaScript, you can add `// @ts-check` at the top of your file